 7.2.3 Architecture Option #2

+7.2.3.0 Introduction

 Another candidate architecture is shown below in Figure 6.2.3-1.
 In this candidate architecture App-ID Registry functionality is integrated into the MEF.
 A Registree node can use it’s MEF Client to enrol to a MEF and be provisioned with App-ID(s) for the AE(s) the node hosts.
 A CSE hosted on a Registrar node can use it’s MEF Client to perform a lookup to the App-ID Registry functionality integrated within the MEF to check whether a Registree AE’s App-ID is valid and in turn whether the Registrar CSE should grant or deny the Registree AE’s registration request.
 Using this lookup capability and the information returned by the MEF, the Registrar CSE can initiate the dynamic and remote provisioning of AE service subscription information (i.e. <serviceSubscribedAppRule> resources).

-Figure 7.2.3: App-ID Registry Function Integrated into MEF
+Figure 7.2.3-1: App-ID Registry Function Integrated into MEF